Atopsxv/Learn-Tech/README.md

 # Useful-Info
-A useful way to help structure the things ive learnt
+A useful way to help structure the things ive learnt in my journey that can also help you to.

 1. [Why its not recommended to use someone elses custom OS and instead use amits pc tuning guide for these safty reasons](#/windows/Chatgpt-rewrite.md)